greim/Backbone-Subscriptions/readme.md

 ## Browser support

-Browsers that don't support the [selector API](http://www.w3.org/TR/selectors-api2/) aren't supported.
+Browsers that don't support `getElementsByClassName()` or the [selector API](http://www.w3.org/TR/selectors-api2/) aren't supported.
+Those methods are how it does lazy view discovery in a performant manner.
 In practical terms, this means that Backbone subscriptions should work in all modern browsers as of 2013, and also in IE8 and above.

 ## AMD/RequireJS